 So it seems there’s actually quite a lot out there, but all the same I was intrigued when ‘Steely Dan FAQ (All That’s Left To Know About This Elusive Band)’ appeared recently.
 Is there anything left to ‘know’?

 The first thing to say about the book is that it’s hard to know exactly which ‘frequently asked questions’ it’s answering – it’s structured more in the style of Omnibus Press’s old ‘Complete Guides’ series, with chapters on individual albums containing summaries of each song.
-Then there are some extra sections ladled in dealing with Steely’s early days, their concert history, session players, solo projects and other aspects.
+Then there are some extra sections dealing with Steely’s early days, their concert history, session players and solo projects.

 But, despite its rigid structure and a lack of any input from the two protagonists, ‘Steely FAQ’ comes up with some nice surprises.
 Robustelli is particularly good on Dylan and The Beatles’ influence on Becker and Fagen’s songs.
 There’s the odd musical detail which hits the spot (during ‘Show Biz Kids’, I’d never noticed that guitarist Rick Derringer references Elliott Randall’s famous ‘Reelin’ In The Years’ solo after the ‘They got the Steely Dan t-shirts’ line) and there are some excellent, rare photos throughout.